My account

 As we’ve already established, in the US and Canada a CV means a recruitment document you’d normally use when applying for academic positions as well as grants, fellowships or scholarships.

+The situation looks different in Europe and New Zealand, though.
 In these regions, a curriculum vitae, or CV, refers to a document that’s very much like an American resume.
+In other words:

 In Europe and New Zealand, a CV is a document that briefly outlines your work experience, skills, education, and professional achievements, and you use it to apply for regular positions.

-A United Kingdom curriculum vitae will be very much like an American resume, both in terms of its function and form.
+So even though in these countries the word “resume” isn’t used at all, a United Kingdom curriculum vitae will be very much like an American resume, both in terms of its function and form.

-You can learn the ins and outs of writing a job-winning CV from our dedicated guide.
+In fact, you can learn the ins and outs of writing a job-winning CV from our dedicated guide.

 In other anglophone countries such as South Africa and Australia, both terms CV and resume are used interchangeably to refer to a document similar to a US resume.